rhezab/smile/docs/recruitment.md

 # :raising_hand: Recruiting Participants

-The first step in recruiting participants is to get the URL for your study.
+The first step in recruiting participants is to get the public URL for your study.
 If you're in the Gureckis Lab, the easiest way to do this is through the `#smile-deploy` slack channel.
 Find the message for your most recent commit, which will look like this:

 ![Slack URL](/images/getURL-slack.png)

-The URL for your study is the second one (`https://exps.gureckislab.org/e/note-useless-uncle` in the example above).
+The public URL for your study is the second one (`https://exps.gureckislab.org/e/note-useless-uncle` in the example above).

 ## Prolific